Will Ferrell: Career

+1990–1995: Early career

 After graduating with a B.A. degree in sports information in 1990, he knew he did not want to do broadcasting.
 He took up a job as a hotel valet where, on his second day, he tore a baggage rack off the top of a van by trying to drive it under a low beam.
 He also worked as a teller at Wells Fargo, but came up short $300 the first day and $280 the second; he was not stealing the money, but was just careless and error-prone.
 In 1991, encouraged by his mother to pursue something he liked, Ferrell moved to Los Angeles.
 He successfully auditioned for the comedy group The Groundlings where he spent time developing his improvisation skills.